transformerjnm/facebook-clone/style-guide.md

 # Component Naming

-- All components names must start with a capital letter
+- All component names must start with a capital letter
 - All words within a component name should start with a capital letter
 - The name should tell you what the component does
-- Components names should be singular and a noun.
+- Component names should be singular and a noun.
 - Use more than one word to name Organisms, Templates, and pages.
 This will ensure your component name is precise.